Vijayaadhithan/querix-semantic-search/docs/production_search_operations.md

 entries.
 Events are explicitly ordered `oldest_to_newest` and include a small `kind` such as `startup`, `search_completed`, `provider_fallback`, `capacity`, `http_failure`, `warning`, or `error`.
-At INFO, the feed keeps one end-to-end Gainr completion summary per request rather than every internal search stage.
+At INFO, the feed keeps one end-to-end tenant completion summary per request rather than every internal search stage.
 It also keeps the startup warm-up summary, provider fallback/capacity events, failed HTTP requests, and all warnings/errors.
 Successful HTTP access logs and intermediate plan/retrieval/reranking lines are omitted; use the company admin